Kerenza Ghosh

 Biography

 Kerenza has presented research papers at conferences organised by UKLA (United Kingdom Literacy Association), IBBY (International Board on Books for Young People) and IRSCL (International Research Society for Children’s Literature).
-She has a Masters in English Education from the University of Roehampton (2012), and a Masters in Critical Approaches to Children’s Literature from the University of Cambridge (2021).
-Her most recent study is about stop-motion animation Prokofiev's Peter & the Wolf (Templeton, S. 2006) analysed through a posthumanist lens.
-Kerenza maintains an interest in the evolving cultural role of animals, empirical work with children, visual literacy, and posthumanism and the natural world.
+She has a MA in English Education from the University of Roehampton (2012), and a MEd in Critical Approaches to Children’s Literature from the University of Cambridge (2021).
+She has published two research chapters entitled Who’s afraid of the big bad wolf: children’s responses to the portrayal of wolves in picturebooks (2015) and Exploring animality and childhood in stop-motion animation Prokofiev’s Peter & the Wolf (2023).

 Education/Academic qualification